Who doesn’t love books about lawsuits?!?

 As explained in the book, this was part of a “gimmick” that McFarlane ran for promotion.
 A frequent criticism of most of the early Image books was that they were all mostly just flashy art with little substance as, like McFarlane, most of the creators were artists with little or no writing experience before this.
 So McFarlane decided he would pay 4 of the biggest writers in the industry to each write a single issue of Spawn.
 The other writers were Alan Moore (Spawn #8) Dave Sim (Spawn #10) and Frank Miller (Spawn #11).
 The book goes into detail about how McFarlane approached each writer, and how he gave them each complete creative control to write whatever they want (literally telling Gaiman that if he wanted to write 22 pages of Spawn reading the newspaper, he would draw that), and would pay them $100,000 dollars for it.

 The problem is that all of this was done without any formal contracts.
-So, outside of the initial $100,000 payment, things like future royalities for that issue, and use of the characters Gaiman created, was not discussed.
-Gaiman letter wrote a 3-issue Angela miniseries, which he pitched to McFarlane after his Gaiman’s son read Spawn #9 and said he wanted to learn more about her, in which he further expanded upon that character’s background.
+So, outside of the initial $100,000 payment, things like future royalties for that issue and use of the characters Gaiman created was not discussed.
+Gaiman later wrote a 3-issue Angela miniseries, which he pitched to McFarlane after Gaiman’s son read Spawn #9 and said he wanted to learn more about her, in which he further expanded upon that character’s background.
 And this is where McFarlane’s other major troubles began, and where I always thought he made a crucial error.

 The fact that Gaiman took it upon himself to expand Spawn’s background and introduced some new characters showed how interested he was in the title.
 If McFarlane had treated him right it’s highly likely Gaiman would have contributed more to the title, whether in miniseries or possibly the direct series.
 There could be an extended multi-year run of Spawn written by Neil Gaiman by now, for all we know.
 But McFarlane appears to have inexplicably gotten greedy.
 As documented in the book, at first he would just randomly send Gaiman a big check every now and then, basically characterizing it as a “thank you gift.”
 But Gaiman, seeing not only how the issue and miniseries’ he wrote were being reprinted, but also how McFarlane started making action figures of his characters, including the earlier version of Spawn that would officially be named and marketed as “Medevil Spawn” and they were appearing in other media, started to push for a formal agreement that included financial and creative rights.